sts10/lemire_nearly_divisionless_random/readme.markdown

 Nice!

-## More shortcuts to create a "fast" Lemire
+## And finally, creating a "fast" version, using more shortcuts

 At this point I endeavored to translate more of the shortcuts Lemire and MacCárthaigh use from C to Rust.
 Below is the "fastest" I've gotten the function so far.